-- A child friendly complaints procedure is in place, is regularly reviewed and is working well for children and families. - Complaints and feedback are constructively received and reviewed to inform future improvement in processes, services and participation. - Your approach to complaints on the basis of children's rights is consistent with other local authority areas in Scotland, by following the principles set out by the Scotlish Public Services Ombudsman
+- A child friendly complaints procedure is in place, is regularly reviewed and is working well for children and families. - Complaints and feedback are constructively received and reviewed to inform future improvement in processes, services and participation. - Your approach to complaints on the basis of children's rights is consistent with other local authority areas in Scotland.

-What's already happe ning? -------- --------- ------- -------
+What's already happe ening? -------- --------- ------- --------